 Planning your Trip

 Catching a flight from Glasgow Airport?
-Here are some top tips to make your journey as simple and enjoyable as possible.
+Here are some top tips on planning your trip that will make the journey the most perfect and enjoyable!

 Compare before you book

 If you want to save some money on your travel insurance, compare the different policies that are available.
 You can easily do this by visiting the websites of insurance providers, many of which you will find here.

 However, avoid simply buying the cheapest you can because you want to ensure you have the correct level of travel for your trip, so use both the price and the cover level to decide which is the most suitable policy for you.

 When planning your trip, don’t let packing your bags be a bother.
 Instead, follow some quick tips to make the most of your packing: